2lenet/HermesBundle/docs/usage.md

 ## Add data to the mail

-As your template can contains variables, you can pass data to your mail or your recipient.
+As your template can contain variables, you can pass data to your mail or your recipient.
 Data from both can be used by the templates.
-If your template defines three variables : `user.firstname`, `user.lastname` and `url`, you must set this three data to your mail (in MailDto or in ContactDto).
+If your template defines three variables : `user.firstname`, `user.lastname` and `url`, you must pass those to your DTO's data.

 ```php
 $mail = new MailDto();